KimTuyenHuynhDam/Bonding_studies/README.md

 The study utilizes several unique indices to quantify biological decanalization:

 ### 1. Transcriptome Instability Index (TII)
-[cite_start]The TII measures the cumulative deviation of an experimental sample from the "Bonded" control centroid.
+The TII measures the cumulative deviation of an experimental sample from the "Bonded" control centroid.
 It is calculated as the **Mean Squared Error (MSE)**:

 $$TII_i = \frac{1}{G} \sum_{g=1}^{G} (x_{i,g} - \mu_{g,B})^2$$